brainets/hoi/docs/theory.rst

 It provides already many results in simulated complex systems or in different studies within the field of neuroscience :cite:`rosas2020reconciling, luppi2020synergistic, luppi2020synergistic`.
+In our toolbox, it is possible to compute any atoms of the Integrated Information Decomposition (IphiD) :cite:`mediano2021towards`, using the function:

+.. minigallery:: hoi.metrics.atoms_phiID

-These functions allow to compute redundancy and synergy using the approximation of
-Minimum Mutual Information (MMI) :cite:`barrett2015exploration`, in which the redundancy, :class:`hoi.metrics.RedundancyphiID`, between a couple of variables :math:`(X, Y)` is
+This function allow to compute the atoms of interest of the integrated information decomposition framework (phiID).
+The redundancy is estimated using the approximation of Minimum Mutual Information (MMI) :cite:`barrett2015exploration`, in which the redundancy, :class:`hoi.metrics.RedundancyphiID`, between a couple of variables :math:`(X, Y)` is